How to Build an ADU in San Francisco

 First.

 Calculate the size and location of the ADU you may be allowed to have on the property.
 Sounds complicated and expansive.
-In this case, your Value Added or New House report.
-If your property has an existing legal building in the rear yard, such as a garage or storage shed, this may be eligible for converting into an ADU
+In this case, order your ADU report for your property on-line.
+If your property has an existing legal building in the rear yard, such as a garage or storage shed, this may be eligible for converting into an ADU.

 Second.